hugo6/hammr/documentation/en/source/pages/templates-spec/builders/builders-vcd.rst

 Example
 -------

-The following example shows a YAML VCD builder with all the information to build and publish a machine image to VMware vCloud Director.
+The following examples shows a VCD builder with all the information to build and publish a machine image to VMware vCloud Director.

-.. note:: You can also use JSON.
+If you are using YAML:

 .. code-block:: yaml